DUDEDEPP863/WHSTechNotes/journal.md

 i need t least 3-4 years of experience with football i can learn simple and common knowledge about football this year it does not have the same path with programing but i just like computer scinece
+# September 20,2024
+This is a free week.